trofi/trofi.github.io.gen/posts/320-blog-tweaks.md

 write on disk and `pandoc` is the primary content one would normally write as `H.Item String`.

-While at it I disabled syntax highlighting in `RSS` feed as `liferea` rendered highlighted source as an unreadable mess.
+While at it, I disabled syntax highlighting in `RSS` feed as `liferea` rendered highlighted source as an unreadable mess.
 And `miniflux` just stripped out all the links and styles.
 [The change](https://github.com/trofi/trofi.github.io.gen/commit/1dc9d5a9d6b54db928f3fdaef1c0dcb4b6d567df) is somewhat long, but it's gist is a single extra `writerHighlightStyle`